jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Configure Builder][13]

 Replace occurrences of that message with whatever you like.

+If you want a fully functional version of the app, you'll also need to supply your own Twitter API keys.
+You can sign up for them at [Twitter Application Management][28].
+Once you have them, you can replace the keys already present in the `tweeter` variable starting at line 22.

 When you're finished, hit Control + S (or Command + S on a Mac) to make sure that everything is saved.

 ---
 ## Pushing changes to the repository